-The vast majority of people suffer with some degree of bloating at some point in time whether it be severely or mildly depending on the cause.
-For a lot of people it’s the end of the world and they take drastic measures in trying to resolve the issue and ensure it doesn’t happen again.
+The vast majority of people suffer from some degree of bloating at some point in time whether it be severely or mildly depending on the cause.
+For a lot of people, it’s the end of the world and they take drastic measures in trying to resolve the issue and ensure it doesn’t happen again.
 For others, it’s merely water off a duck's back and approached casually in that it will pass.
-Whether you’re on one end of the spectrum or the other it’s good to know what may be causing your bloating issues and ensure that which ever resolution you implement it’s not extreme or not fitting.
+Whether you’re on one end of the spectrum or the other it’s good to know what may be causing your bloating issues and ensure that whichever resolution you implement it’s not extreme or not fitting.

 What might instead be the reason for your bloating…

 Our Equalution client Janelle, down 9kgs and 36cm in body measurements.
 This was achieved through a science-based and flexible diet allowing her to enjoy her favourite foods daily including burgers, biscuits and ice cream, among her lean meats and vegetables

 When you don’t give your body enough water it retains it and can cause some uncomfortable bloating, stomach cramps and also stall your bowel movements resulting in constipation.

 Each person can react differently to different types of fibre.
 There are two types of fibre: soluble and insoluble, each coming from different sources.
 Soluble fibre dissolves in water to form a gel-like material which can lower cholesterol and blood glucose levels and is found in foods including oats, peas, beans, apples, citrus fruits, carrots, barley, and psyllium.
 Insoluble fibre is the type of fibre that doesn’t digest in water.
 It promotes movement in your digestive tract and is found in foods including whole wheat flour, wheat bran, nuts, beans, cauliflower, green beans, and potatoes.